microsoft/azuredevopslabs/labs/tfs/deliveryplans/readme.md

 ## Prerequisites

 In order to complete this lab you will need the Visual Studio 2017 virtual machine provided by Microsoft.
-For more information on acquiring and using this virtual machine, please see [this blog post](http://aka.ms/almvm).
+Click the button below to launch the virtual machine on the Microsoft Hands-on-Labs portal.

+<a href="https://labondemand.com/AuthenticatedLaunch/38311?providerId=4" class="launch-hol" role="button" target="_blank"><span class="lab-details">Launch the virtual machine</span></a>

+Alternatively, you can download the virtual machine from [here](../almvmdownload/)

 ## Exercise 1: Managing Delivery Plans with Team Foundation Server 2018